What Kind of Editing Do I Need?

 The fact is, if you’re self-publishing, you’re in charge of every step of your publishing journey.
 There are no built-in safeguards to stop you from cutting corners or doing things in the wrong order.

 Before committing to an editing plan, it’s important to understand how each type of editing can benefit your book.
-Let’s looks at what editing does, why order matters, and how to choose the right plan for your unique situation.
+Let’s look at what editing does, why order matters, and how to choose the right plan for your unique situation.

 What Does Editing Really Do for My Book?